ahuacate/nas-hardmetal/README.md

 4. Set up advanced:
    * All disabled:  ☐
 5. Set up Permissions:
-     * Note at this point do not flag anything, just hit `Cancel`
+     * Note, at this point do not flag anything, just hit `Cancel` to exit.

 ## Set up NFS Permissions
 Create NFS shares for all of the above folders.